 Table of Contents

 The simple answer is yes; dogs can eat broccoli safely.
 Cooked and raw broccoli is safe for dogs, as long as it is not seasoned, has no added oils, and is fed in small portion sizes.
 So while you cannot give your dog a meal of broccoli, it does make an excellent, healthy treat.

-Even just a few pieces of broccoli can help with slowing down joint damage in dogs.
+Broccoli provides vitamin E which is an antioxidant effect to help reduce joint inflammation.
 This is especially important for working dogs like Australian Shepherds and Border Collies who run all day!